francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 	{:a "Not Awesome", :b "B", :c "C"}

 #Projecting a map
 `proj` is used to apply a list of functions to a map, and return the result as a vector.
+Here's an example with the same `test-map` as above.

+	user=> ((proj :a :b :c count) test-map)
+	[0 "B" "C" 3]

+We'll see proj in action better when we get to the section on joins

 #Altering a map
 All the higher order functions in clojure accept and return a seq.
 It is common to transform the resulting seq into a hash map.
 These are a few functions that do this for you automatically.